mahaliahr/research-notes/src/site/notes/published/focus-on-process.md

 as part of [[my-practice]], I am also a live-coder.
 Live coding as a practice is very much about the practice of sharing your progress.
 This has led me to think about the idea - what isf I 'live code my PhD' - what would that look like?

 perhaps collecting all of the places that I am developing work, like my github, obsidian, notion, youtube(?) and creating like a platform that this is being shared on.
 Or perhaps doing broadcasts or something?
 Need further thought, but I am really interested in exploring this.

+I have started to develop this platform here -> <www.phd.mm-hr.com> I have scaffolded a system that works between my local obsidian system and the site the builds and displays all of this. [[phd-live-about-page]]